prk14/insurance-charges-prediction/README.md

 # insurance-charges-prediction
-EDA and linear regression of kaggle dataset https://www.kaggle.com/mirichoi0218/insurance
+EDA and linear regression of kaggle dataset at https://www.kaggle.com/mirichoi0218/insurance